adamhutchings/adamhutchings/README.md

 although I have many others.

 ## What am I working on currently?
-I am currently a software developer intern at [Epic](https://www.epic.com/) in the summer of 2025, and besides that I am working on writing stories and learning mathematics.

-## Contact me
-Please reach out to me at ash160 at my university's domain.
+I am currently an incoming software engineer at [Epic](https://www.epic.com/).